Nextiva / Blog / Customer Experience

 WFM analysts

-Skills needed: Successful WFM analysts possess strong analytical and data-interpretation skills and have the ability to make long-term staffing decisions and a talent for big-picture thinking so they understand how their role impacts contact center performance.
+Skills needed: Successful WFM analysts possess strong analytical and data interpretation skills, as well as the ability to make informed long-term staffing decisions and exhibit a talent for big-picture thinking, enabling them to understand how their role impacts contact center performance.

 QA analysts

 QA analysts ensure high service standards in contact centers.
-Although these analysts are directly involved in customer interactions, they work behind the scenes to monitor and evaluate agents’ performance.
+Although these analysts are directly involved in customer interactions, they work behind the scenes to monitor and evaluate the performance of agents.
+They play a crucial role in sourcing and maintaining the quality talent required for growth.

 QA analysts review recorded calls, emails, or chat transcripts to ensure agents follow established procedures, provide accurate information, and deliver a positive customer experience (CX).
-The analysts also give agents valuable feedback and training to improve their skills and performance.
+The analysts also provide agents with valuable feedback and training to enhance their skills and performance.

 Skills needed: QA analysts need strong analytical skills for interpreting data and identifying areas for improvement, advanced Excel competency for data tracking and reporting, and excellent training and communication skills for effectively delivering feedback and coaching agents.